 - Holding vertically, move the Palo Santo and cleansing smoke throughout the air.

-- Extinguish the smoke by placing in a Palo Santo holder or a metal, glass, or ceramic vessel.
+- Extinguish the smoke by placing it in a Palo Santo holder or metal, glass, or ceramic vessel.

 Each Palo Santo stick can be re-lit over and over, allowing you to enjoy the healing and cleansing benefits of this sacred wood for an extended period of time.